Bundle your favorite mat with the props you use most.

 Elevate your practice by incorporating these popular props.
 First, choose your mat design, then determine the number of blocks you want.
 Finally, decide it you want to include a wheel in your bundle.

-Our Hemp Linen mats are truly a luxury.
-All natural materials and eco-friendly manufacturing process (no chemical adhesives) means this mat is good for your practice, and for our earth.
+Our Hemp Linen mats, made from all natural materials and eco-friendly manufacturing process (no chemical adhesives) means this mat is good for your practice, and for our earth.
 It is bound in a colorful sewn edge.
-This mat may be best suited to Yin and Restorative styles as the linen top initially has less "stick" than some other options.
-At 5 mm thick, it is suitable for all practices but especially comfortable for more still forms of practice.
+At 5 mm thick, it is suitable for all practices but especially comfortable for more still forms of practice, as the linen top initially has less "stick" than some other options.
 They are generously sized at 183cm x 68cm x .5cm.
+These mats have a bit of “give” for comfort but are dense enough to ground and stabilize you during your practice.
 Our mats contain zero PVC’s or harmful chemicals and are 100% recyclable.
 Read more about these mats on our "Linen Mat Product Information" tab below.

 - Dense, strong cork provides reliable support